When is the best time to buy a new car? Or the best time to buy a used car? And what’s the best time to lease a car?

 Some will swear the best time to buy a car is at the end of the month.
 While others will say the best time to buy a car is the end of the quarter.
-Then again, another camp will suggest the best time to buy a car is the end of the month, quarter and year!
+Then again, another camp will suggest the best time to buy a car and get good deals is the end of the month, quarter and year!

 Conversely, others will say the spring/summer holidays or the autumn/winter holidays are the best time to buy a car.

 As if car buying wasn’t already stressful enough- d’Oh!
 So here’s yet another factor to add to the overall car buying equation – when?